Home » House Bill 1420

 Criteria for Healthcare Providers

-When healthcare professionals provide documentation for an ESA, they must meet specific criteria:
+When healthcare professionals provide documentation for an emotional support dog in Arkansas, they must meet strict statutory requirements:

-• Valid License: The provider must possess an active and valid license.
+• Valid State License: The provider must hold an active, valid professional license and practice within their authorized scope.

-• Established Relationship: A client-provider relationship must exist for at least 30 days prior to issuing the ESA documentation, except for individuals verified as homeless.
+• 30-Day Client Relationship: An established client-provider relationship must exist for at least 30 days before issuing documentation, except for individuals verified as homeless.

 Homeless status can be confirmed through various means, including identification through: